Flight-Free-UK/flight_free_uk_website/source/posts/7-ways-to-reduce-your-carbon-footprint-when-travelling.html.markdown

 ![](/images/uploads/co2-emissions-passenger-transport-ffuk.jpg)

-## 2. Don’t go on a shopping frenzy
+### 2. Don’t go on a shopping frenzy

 We all have a tendency to go on a retail rampage before holiday, but don’t go carbon crazy.
 Fashion is fat on carbon calories, responsible for [10% of annual global carbon](https://www.worldbank.org/en/news/feature/2019/09/23/costo-moda-medio-ambiente) emissions, and 85% of it ends up in landfill.
 Instead of five cheap T-shirts, choose one quality shirt from a sustainable fashion company such as [Rapanui](https://rapanuiclothing.com/our-story/).

-You probably don’t loads of cheap toiletries shipped in from abroad, and often you can buy local cosmetics on your holiday anyway.
+You probably don’t need loads of cheap toiletries shipped in from abroad, and often you can buy local cosmetics on your holiday anyway.
 Shoe companies keeping their footprint suitably low include [Allbirds](https://www.allbirds.co.uk/pages/sustainability)﻿ and [Po-Zu](https://po-zu.com/pages/sustainable-materials).
 Less is more when it comes to holiday shopping.

-## 3. Go plastic free
+### 3. Go plastic free

 Eliminating single-use plastics has become a way of life for many, and yet so many of us fall from grace on holiday.
 Sometimes it’s just a case of remembering to add a few essentials to your packing.
 We suggest: